 \section{Statement on LLM Usage}

-This work utilize LLM-driven agents to simulate.
-In addition, we use LLMs to improve the grammar and readability of this manuscript.
+This work utilizes LLM-driven agents to simulate.
+Additionally, we use LLMs to improve the grammar and readability of this manuscript.
 The LLM was not used for any other scientific aspects of this work, and all intellectual content is solely the product of the authors.